 Configure SAP ASCS/SCS instances and a scale-out file share in two clusters

-You can deploy SAP ASCS/SCS instances in one cluster, with their own SAP <SID> cluster role.
+You must deploy the SAP ASCS/SCS instances in a separate cluster, with their own SAP <SID> cluster role.
 In this case, you configure the scale-out file share on another cluster, with another cluster role.

 In this scenario, the SAP ASCS/SCS instance is configured to access the SAP global host by using UNC path \\<SAP global host>\sapmnt\<SID>\SYS.

 Figure 5: An SAP ASCS/SCS instance and a scale-out file share deployed in two clusters

 In the Azure cloud, each cluster that is used for SAP and scale-out file shares must be deployed in its own Azure availability set or across Azure Availability Zones.
 This ensures distributed placement of the cluster VMs across the underlying Azure infrastructure.
 Availability Zone deployments are supported with this technology.